DOLE ‘winning war’ vs child labor

 Yesterday, the “Makiisa Para sa 1 Milyong Batang Malaya” program also launched three major initiatives against child labor.

-These initiatives include a first comprehensive project on child labor with set up of help desks, a new project on child labor in gold mining, and a new child labor module in the conditional cash transfer program.
+These initiatives include a first comprehensive project on child labor with setting of help desks, a new project on child labor in gold mining, and a new child labor module in the conditional cash transfer program.

 The National Child Labor Committee, chaired by the DOLE, the Department of Social Welfare and Development (DSWD), the Department of Education, the Department of Environment and Natural Resources, the International Labor Organization (ILO) and Ban Toxics jointly launched the programs.